Bahai Library Online

 • Khadijih Bagum (wife of the Báb); Servants; In Memoriam; Births and deaths; Cemeteries and graves; Fiddih; Shíráz, Iran; Iran

-1882 11 Jul The British navy bombarded Alexandria, beginning or provoking fires that destroyed the city and forced a mass exodus of its population to the interior.
+The British navy bombarded Alexandria, beginning or provoking fires that destroyed the city and forced a mass exodus of its population to the interior.
 In August-September the British invaded the country, restored Khedive Tawfiq to his throne, arrested Urabi, the Muslim modernist Muhammad 'Abduh, and other constitutionalists, and imposed a "veiled protectorate" on the country that differed only in name from direct colonial rule.
 The official British sources attempted to suggest that they had saved Egypt from a military junta allied to Islamic fanaticism, but more impartial observers have characterized the British invasion as the quashing of a grassroots democratic movement by an imperial power in the service of the European bond market.
-[BFA15, Wilmette Institute faculty notes] British history; History (general); Imperialism/colonialism; Alexandria, Egypt; Egypt
+[BFA15, Wilmette Institute faculty notes] United Kingdom, History (general); History (general); Colonialism and imperialism; Alexandria, Egypt; Egypt

 In 1879 Britain and France agree to take joint control of Egypt's administration, know as "Dual Control" with Britain often controlling the more influential positions.
 This measure was taken partially our of fear that there would be a complete collapse of Egypt's government and financial system.
 This imposition dual control faced opposition from many Egyptians who perceived it as foreign interference in their country's affairs.
 This period contributed to the rise of nationalist sentiments in Egypt and calls for greater Egyptian autonomy and independence from foreign control.